Met Him Last Night

 "Met Him Last Night" is a song by American singer Demi Lovato featuring American singer-songwriter Ariana Grande.
 The song was originally released on April 2, 2021, as the ninth track on Lovato's seventh studio album Dancing with the Devil... the Art of Starting Over.
 It was later serviced to US contemporary hit radio by Island Records on April 13, 2021, as the album's fourth and final single.
 "Met Him Last Night" was written by Grande alongside Albert Stanaj, Tommy Brown, and Courageous Xavier "Xavi" Herrera, and was produced by Brown and Xavi, with vocal production by Mitch Allan.
+Commercially, the song reached the top 40 in Hungary, Ireland, Norway, and on the Billboard Global 200.
 At the 64th Annual Grammy Awards, the Dave Audé remix of the song was nominated for Best Remixed Recording.

 Background

 After Demi Lovato played Ariana Grande some songs from her then-forthcoming album in 2019, the latter began to write "Met Him Last Night" specifically with Lovato's story in mind; the former said: "She knew about the story behind it and everything, and she's a close friend of mine, so she knew my story pretty well".
 Originally, Grande did not want to appear on the song herself, with Lovato later convincing her: "I was like 'I feel like the world would love to hear us together, like we should do that'".
 She expressed her excitement about working with Grande in an interview with People.

 At the end of March 2021, Lovato revealed the featured artists for her seventh studio album, Dancing with the Devil... the Art of Starting Over, by posting snippets of the collaborations on her social media accounts, including the song with Grande.
 In an interview with Paper Magazine, she confirmed the title of the track, "Met Him Last Night".
 The singer also stated that it was a late addition to the album, having been recorded in the three weeks prior to its release.

 Lovato stated the song is "best representative" of a period in her life discussed in the documentary series Demi Lovato: Dancing with the Devil, which involves "the downfalls of recovery" and that "sometimes you slip up", presumably referencing a slip-up had after a "week-long intensive trauma retreat" due to calling up her drug dealer in hopes of trying to "rewrite his choice of violating me".
 The song is a follow-up to Lovato's prior single "Dancing with the Devil", as "Met Him Last Night" features the "Devil" as the seductive title character and antagonist that Lovato and Grande sing about meeting up with.